This solution is providing the possibility to monitor message store entries of a SAP Cloud Integration tenant.

 Avoid using the MessageProcessingLog to persist payloads!
 SAP even implemented a “circuit breaker” to stop writing the MPL attachments when 1 GB per day is reached (depending on the amount of iFlows this can be reached quite quickly), so do not rely on it.

-Using the Persist Message step to write the complete Message into the Message Store is the clean design for each development in SAP CPI.
+Using the Persist Message step to write the complete Message into the Message Store is the clean design for each development in SAP Cloud Integration.
 Until SAP delivers a navigation from the monitoring with a standard UI to display the store, please feel free to use our tool!